-Section 4: Curriculum Vitae (eight page maximum) and Candidate's Statement (five-page max) of "Major Accomplishments."" (two page maximum)
+Section 4: Curriculum Vitae (eight page maximum) and Candidate's Statement of "Major Accomplishments" (two page maximum)

 The curriculum vitae should include the standard education and work history of the candidate and should include professional contributions, awards, grants, and/or other recognitions.
-The curriculum vitae should also indicate the candidate's time in rank, allocation of effort, and expected responsibilities as indicated in the Offer Letter and/or addendums throughout the period under review, and clearly demonstrate relevant assignments including administration, instruction, service, research, administrative, and/or other responsibilities for which time was allocated.
-See Appendix CB for a suggested format for the CV.
+The curriculum vitae should also indicate the candidate's time in rank, allocation of effort, and expected responsibilities as indicated in the Offer Letter and/or addendums throughout the period under review, and clearly demonstrate relevant assignments including service, research, administrative, and/or other responsibilities for which time was allocated.
+See Appendix B for a suggested format for the CV.